1.4 Youth policy decision-making

 On this page

 Youth policy-making takes place primarily at a central government level.
-The main responsibility for youth policy lies within the Ministry for Inclusion, Social Wellbeing and Voluntary Organizations
+The main responsibility for youth policy lies within the Ministry for Education, Sport, Youth, Research and Innovation through the Parliamentary Secretary for Youth, Research and Innovation.

-However there are other institutional actors that are formally involved in youth policy making such as the Office of the Prime Minister; Ministry for Health; Ministry for Gozo; Ministry for Home Affairs and National Security; Ministry for Justice, Culture and Local Government; Ministry for Foreign Affairs and Trade Promotion and the Ministry for the Family, Children's Rights and Social Solidarity.
+However there are other institutional actors that are formally involved in youth policy making such as the Office of the Prime Minister; Ministry for Health; Ministry for Finance and Employment; Ministry for Gozo; Ministry for Home Affairs, Security, Reforms and Equality, Ministry for National heritage, the Arts and Local Government; Ministry for Foreign and European Affairs and Trade; Ministry for the Social Policy and Children's Rights, Ministry for social and Affordable Accommodation, Ministry for the Economy, European Funds and Land; Ministry for Inclusion, Voluntary organisations and Consumers Rights; Ministry for the Environment, Energy and Enterprise.

-Within these Ministries there are a number of important stake holders in youth policy-making such as the Parliamentary Secretary for Equality and Reforms; Parliamentary Secretary for European Funds and Social Dialogue; the Parliamentary Secretary for Citizenship and Communities; the Parliamentary Secretariat for Social Accommodation; and the Parliamentary Secretariat for Persons with Disability and Active Ageing.[ZJaAZ1]
+Within these Ministries, there are a number of important stakeholders in youth policy-making such as the Parliamentary Secretary for Local Government; Parliamentary Secretary for Social Dialogue; the Parliamentary Secretary for European Funds.

 In addition to these Ministries and Parliamentary Secretariats, other entities also play an important role in youth policy decision-making:

-JobsPlus is the public employment service in Malta, providing a service for employers to search for employees, and for jobseekers to apply for different jobs.
+JobsPlus was established in 1990 and is the public employment service in Malta, providing a service for employers to search for employees, and for job seekers to apply for different jobs.
 Jobsplus also offers various training opportunities, ranging from basic skills to more technical and advanced courses.
 Jobsplus strives to enhance employability by recommending policies and implementing initiatives aimed at empowering, assisting and training jobseekers to facilitate their entry or re-entry into the active employment market, promoting workforce development through skills and competency development, and by assisting employers in their recruitment and training needs.